 At this point I'm feeling trigger-happy, I want to put my new investment plan in motion!
 I'm trying to retire ASAP (I know...not realistic).
 I immediately do my research on LEAD #2 - LOTS of Google Street View, research on Zip Code, crime stats, Zillow for home value and comp values (I know, not the best), and county tax numbers.
 LEAD #2 is not the prettiest looking place, especially compared to properties in the Bay Area, but the numbers look good!
 And $15K in rehab should spruce this property up quite nice.
 Now, I'm VERY interested, but have a number of questions.
 Time to follow up ASAP!

 -Getting property leads SENT to me directly is a lot easier than having to find them on my own.
-This is where a Turnkey Company come in handy and is especially clutch since I don't know the city and its neighborhoods at all.
+This is where a Turnkey Company comes in handy and is especially clutch since I don't know the city and its neighborhoods at all.

 -I can't expect properties to look anything like homes in the San Francisco Bay Area...especially at the price point I'm looking at.